Leggett & Platt Governance

 If you become aware of a possible violation of this Code, call or write the Company's General Counsel.
 If you wish to make an anonymous report, you may call the Company's confidential hotline at 800-888-HALT.
 If your report isn't anonymous, your identity will be treated confidentially.

 The Company will promptly investigate any reported matter and take appropriate corrective and/or disciplinary action, up to and including termination, and, if warranted, initiate legal proceedings.
-The Company will not retaliate against any individual in the terms of employment because of making a report under this Code where the report is based on a reasonable belief that a possible violation of this Code has occurred, is on-going, or is about to occur.
+The Company will not retaliate, and expressly forbids retaliation by its directors, officers or employees, against any individual because of making a report under this Code where the report is based on a reasonable belief that a possible violation of this Code has occurred, is on-going, or is about to occur.
 The Company expects full cooperation in any investigation of reported matters.

-Any waiver of this Code for executive officers or directors of the Company may be made only by the Company's Board of Directors or a committee.
+Any waiver of this Code for executive officers or directors of the Company may be made only by the Company’s Board of Directors or a committee of the Board.
 Any such waiver will be promptly made available to the Company's shareholders on the Company's website (www.leggett.com) or by such other means as required by law.

 A copy of this Code may be found on the Company's intranet and website (www.leggett.com).